TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

-- [This video](https://www.youtube.com/watch?v=SMbqi1HPprc) is a helpful guide on how to set up Prettier inside your Vite-React projects.
+- [Vite React App with EsLint & Prettier in VSCode (2023)](https://www.youtube.com/watch?v=SMbqi1HPprc) is a helpful video guide on how to set up Prettier inside your Vite-React projects.
 - [Intro to React Dev Tools](https://www.youtube.com/watch?v=rb1GWqCJid4) gets you up to speed with a quick overview of the basic features of React Dev tools in Chrome.